- Johann Helfrich Muller was a German engineer and builder born in 1746.

 1. Using the buttons (marked with ), we set the first addend in the windows of dials (), using the black digits.

 2. Set the other addend using the side dials ().

 3. Make one revolution of the crank ().
 The sum can be read using the black digits in the windows of dials ().

 4. Third, fourth, … addends can be entered at the side circles () and each adding operation is performed using one revolution of the crank.

-The subtraction can be performed in similar way, but the minuend is set according to the red digits in the windows of dials (), while the subtrahend is set in the side dials ().
-After the rotating if the handle to 1 revolution the result can be seen using red digits in the windows of dials ().
+The subtraction can be performed in a similar way, but the minuend is set according to the red digits in the windows of dials (), while the subtrahend is set in the side dials ().
+After rotating the handle to 1 revolution the result can be seen using red digits in the windows of dials ().